Menu

 3. Sustainability:

-HaSS subjects, especially Geography, encourage students to think critically about environmental issues and sustainable practices, helping them understand the balance between human activities and the natural world.
+HASS subjects, especially Geography, encourage students to think critically about environmental issues and sustainable practices, helping them understand the balance between human activities and the natural world.

 Australian Curriculum Version 9: What’s New?